tewarid/dotnet-tools/README.md

 ## Firewall Tool

-Add/remove exceptions to/from Windows Firewall.
+Add exceptions to Windows Firewall using native COM library `NetFwTypeLib`.
 With contributions from Bruno Silveira.

 ## HTTP Request Tool